YanivZalach/Tmux_Config/README.md

      - 📋`C-a [`: Enter copy mode.
      - 📋`C-a ]`: Paste from the clipboard.

      - ✂️ `v:` Start selection (while in copy mode).
-     - 📋`y:` Copy selected text to the system clipboard (requires reattach-to-user-namespace).
+     - 📋`y:` Copy selected text to the system clipboard (in MacOS requires reattach-to-user-namespace).

 ## Troubleshooting 🔧